 What is an SPF Record?
-This is a special DNS TXT Record.
-It lists the IP addresses from which you can send emails on behalf of the domain.
-How to set up an SPF Record and what happens if there is “No SPF Record Found”?
+This is a special DNS TXT Record that lists the IP addresses from which you can send emails on behalf of the domain.

-Why do you need an SPF Record?
+Why Do You Need an SPF Record?

 After setting up an SPF Record and specifying all your IP-addresses in it, mail providers understand that the received letter was actually sent on behalf of your company’s domain.
 This prevents the spammer from using your domain for phishing.

-About SPF Record syntax
+About SPF Record Syntax

 SPF Record is in TXT format.
 It lists the IP addresses from which you can send emails on behalf of the example.com domain.
 Other IP addresses will not pass the SPF check.

 Also, an SPF Record for one domain can include a link to a Record in another domain.
 To do this, add the include: modifier to the body of the Record.
-When reading the sending domain’s SPF Record, a request is made to the domain record specified in the include modifier.
+When reading the sending domain’s SPF record, a request is made to the domain record specified in the “include:” modifier.

 v=spf1 include:_spf.google.com ~all

-How to set up an SPF Record?
+How to Set Up an SPF Record?

-- Third-Party providers used for your various email strategies (Marketing, Transactional, etc)
+2. Third-party providers, you use for your various email strategies (Marketing, Transactional, etc)

-Example of ‘No SPF Record Found’
+Here is an example of ‘No SPF Record Found’ in our checker.

-What happens if SPF Record is missing?
+What Happens if SPF Record is Not Found?